artur-ciocanu/launch.en/help/extension-dev/submit/access.md

 A Product Profile is a group.
 Individual rights are assigned to product profiles and any users in the profile will inherit those rights.

 Choose the "Products" link at the top, and "Experience Cloud" on the left.
-If you do not have Adobe Experience Platform Launch listed, customers should contact their account team and partners should email <ExchangeTechEC@adobe.com>.
+If you do not have Adobe Experience Platform Data Collection listed, customers should contact their account team and partners should email <ExchangeTechEC@adobe.com>.

 ![Admin console Products tab](../images/getting-started/admin-console-products-launch.png)